 The Graphical Way

-Repair Ubuntu Easily using CD by the graphical way following steps are written below:
+Repair Ubuntu Easily graphically using the CD following steps are written below:

 STEP 1